 Coliforms are bacteria that are naturally present in the environment and are used as an indicator that other, potentially harmful, waterborne pathogens may be present or that a potential pathway exists through which contamination may enter the drinking water distribution system.
 We found coliforms indicating the need to look for potential problems in water treatment or distribution.
 When this occurs, we are required to conduct assessment(s) to identify problems and to correct any problems that were found during these assessments.

-During the past year we were required to conduct [INSERT NUMBER OF LEVEL 1 ASSESSMENTS] Level 1 assessment(s).
-[INSERT NUMBER OF LEVEL 1 ASSESSMENTS] Level 1 assessment(s) were completed.
-In addition, we were required to take [INSERT NUMBER OF CORRECTIVE ACTIONS] corrective actions and we completed [INSERT NUMBER OF CORRECTIVE ACTIONS] of these actions.
+During the past year we were required to conduct one (1) Level 1 assessment.
+One (1) Level 1 assessment was completed.
+In addition, we were required to take one (1) corrective action and we completed the corrective action.